microbialman/DDotCounter/README.md

 ## Installation

 To install, simply download the zip file for your operating system from the executables folder, extract, and run the executable (may also require Java installation).
-Mac version will be coming soon.
 The cloned the source code can also be run using Processing.

 ## Using DDot